TheIdentitySelector/thiss.io/guide.md

 * **Limited** - lets you use the Seamless Access discovery service for users to find and sign into their preferred Identity Provider, but doesn’t integrate this service into your site.
   - This involves an implementation of [the SAML identity provider discovery protocol](http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-idp-discovery.pdf)
-* **Full** - lets you use the Seamless Access service to display the button on your site, and use the Seamless Access discovery and persistence services as integrated components on your site.
+* **Standard** - lets you use the Seamless Access service to display the button on your site, and use the Seamless Access discovery and persistence services as integrated components on your site.
    - This involves the use of a browser-based login button component you can display on your site that is integrated with the Seamless Access service.
 * **Advanced** - provides you with the Seamless Access persistence service while giving you greater control over the appearance of the service on your site, and what Identity Providers (IdPs) you include in your discovery service.
   - This includes the use of a jQuery plugin for implementing your own discovery service on top of the thiss-js infrastructure.
 This option should only be attempted if your SP requires a custom search interface or relies on a non-standard SAML metadata feed, but you still want the user's browser to be able to remember their login choice across several SPs (persistence.)